Mwansasquared/openownership-assessment/README.md

-# Assignment B: Submission & Approval Workflow
+# Business Registration Portal

-A full-stack application implementing a structured document submission and multi-stage review workflow
+A full-stack application for submitting and tracking applications (a business registration use case has been used) through a structured multi-stage approval pipeline.

 ---